Remote Voting in Haiti’s 2026 Elections: Opportunities, Risks, and Lessons from Global Models

 Electoral workers manually count ballots at a tabulation center in Port-au-Prince, Haiti, Monday, Oct.
 26, 2015.
 (AP Photo/Ricardo Arduengo)

-During the last elections, an electoral observation mission reported that there were poorly trained polling station staff, overcrowding at polling stations, which undermined ballot secrecy, and problems with the indelible ink used to identify individuals who had already voted.
-There was also evidence of vote buying and voter substitution, as well as excessive numbers of political party representatives who were authorized to vote at polling places other than those where they were registered.
-Additionally, ballots were delayed at several polling stations, and many voters were unable to cast their votes because their names were not on the official voter registration lists.
-At three polling stations, authorities were forced to shut down after fistfights broke out due to ballot box stuffing and other visible irregularities.
-At one polling station, groups of young men ripped up paper ballots as heavily armed police shot into the air to re-establish order, and rocks were thrown in response before authorities closed the polling station.
-Remote voting might address some of the unique challenges that Haiti faces during its elections.
-With a large share of Haitians living overseas and security difficulties on the ground at polling stations, the introduction of remote voting might be a solution.
+During the last elections, an electoral observation mission reported that poorly trained polling station staff, overcrowding at polling stations, which undermined ballot secrecy, and problems with the indelible ink used to identify individuals who had already voted were significant issues.
+There was also evidence of vote buying and voter substitution, as well as too many political party representatives authorized to vote at polling places other than those where they were registered.
+Additionally, ballots were delayed at several polling stations, and many voters could not cast their votes because their names were not on the official voter registration lists.
+At three polling stations, authorities had to shut down after fistfights erupted due to ballot box stuffing and other visible irregularities.
+At one polling station, groups of young men ripped up paper ballots as heavily armed police shot into the air to restore order before authorities closed the polling station.
+Remote voting could address some of the unique challenges that Haiti faces during its elections.
+With a large portion of Haitians living abroad and security challenges at polling stations, implementing remote voting might be a solution.
+Adopting digitalized systems such as "i-voting" to enable remote voting would have a range of benefits and pose an opportunity for Haiti to engage in "leapfrogging" by implementing technological solutions that many richer countries have not yet adopted.

 Residents of Cite-Soleil line up to cast their vote in Port-au-Prince, Haiti, Tuesday, Feb.
 7, 2006.